weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm-compose.md

 ## What You Will Build

-In this example, we show how Weave works seamlessly with tools like [Docker Machine](https://docs.docker.com/machine/) and [Docker Swarm](https://docs.docker.com/swarm/).

-This Part 3 introduces Weave, Swarm and Compose.
-Upon completion, you will be familiar with all of the tooling necessary to get Weave working for you so that you can spend your time fine tuning your application rather than on infrastructure planning.
+In this Part 3 of the guide you will be introduced to using Weave with Docker Swarm and Docker Compose.

 [Docker Machine](https://docs.docker.com/machine/) makes it really easy to create Docker hosts (VMs) on your computer, on cloud providers and inside your own data center.
 It creates servers, installs Docker on them, then it configures the Docker client to talk to them.